All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Persistent hoarseness or voice changes lasting more than 2 to 3 weeks

-• Neck pain that does not go away
+• Neck pain that doesn't go away

 These symptoms are almost always caused by something other than thyroid cancer.
 Thyroid nodules, acid reflux, upper respiratory infections, and many other common conditions can produce these symptoms.
 But reporting them to your doctor is always the right thing to do.